Arcensoth/playtracker-datapack/README.md

 `playtracker.sprinting`         | Present on players who are currently sprinting.
 `playtracker.sprinting.started` | Present on players for a single tick when they start sprinting.
 `playtracker.sprinting.stopped` | Present on players for a single tick when they stop sprinting.
+`playtracker.used.bow`          | Present on players for a single tick when they use (fire) a bow.
+`playtracker.used.bow.mainhand` | Present on players for a single tick when they use (fire) a bow in their mainhand.
+`playtracker.used.bow.offhand`  | Present on players for a single tick when they use (fire) a bow in their offhand.

 ## Event hooks
 Function tag                                    | Description